-- The terminology "boosted Gaussian" comes from the fact that by pre-multiplying the (real-valued) Gaussian profile by $e^{ipx}$ , we give the wave packet some momentum in the direction of p (which can have either sign). - The constant $V_c$ is positive for a barrier, negative for a well. - Don't worry about the fact that, strictly speaking, the boosted Gaussian profile is incompatible with the boundary conditions.
+- The terminology "boosted Gaussian" comes from the fact that by pre-multiplying the (real-valued) Gaussian profile by e^{ipx} , we give the wave packet some momentum in the direction of p (which can have either sign). - The constant V_c is positive for a barrier, negative for a well. - Don't worry about the fact that, strictly speaking, the boosted Gaussian profile is incompatible with the boundary conditions.
 In practice we will try to center the Gaussian sufficiently far from the boundaries that the incompatibility is lost in the truncation error.
-You should always set the wave function to 0 at x = 0 and x = 1.
+You should always set the wave function to 0 at x = 0 and x = 1, including at the initial time.